rfporter/Modbus-Master/Documentation/ReadMe.txt

 Contact Info: Contact Porter via PM on lavag.org

 LabVIEW Versions:
-LV >=2012 (Windows)
+LV >= 2012

 Dependencies:
-None
+NI-VISA >= 5.4

 Description:
-This package contains an open source Modbus master library for LabVIEW.
+This package contains the Plasmionique Modbus Master library for LabVIEW.
-This has been developed as a replacement for NI Modbus V1.2.1 and provide an open source alternative to the NI Modbus Community API (which is now also open source).

 It supports RTU, ASCII and TCP modes with the following function codes:
 0x01 - Read Coils